lucky-wolf/DW2-XL/README.md

 - Extended missile ranges
 - Grouped missile volleys more tightly
 - Adjusted sizes of worlds
-  - Dry worlds are a bit smaller
+  - Hot & Dry worlds are a smaller
-  - Cold worlds are a bit larger on avg
+  - Cold worlds are a larger on avg
-  - Wet worlds are a bit larger
+  - Wet worlds are a larger
 - Added Plasma Blaster [L] for Boskara racial special to utilize their early [L] mounts

 ### v1.18.12